mike1shef/testersassessment-android/README.md

 - The screen still works after an activity recreation.

 The accessibility test records that the floating action button has no `contentDescription`, so it exposes no spoken label to screen readers.
-Fixing this requires a change to the app itself, which is outside the scope of a tests-only submission.

 ## How the tests are organised